slimbootloader/documentation/source/specs/config.rst

 ::

-  -  Each group is represented as a YAML block sequence and starts with a leading “-“ indicator followed by a white space.
+  -  Each group is represented as a YAML block sequence and starts with a leading "-" indicator followed by a white space.

   -  Each group has a configuration header.
-The Configuration header is declared using “!expand” tag to expand a template declaration.
+The Configuration header is declared using "!expand" tag to expand a template declaration.
 The configuration header itself is a YAML block sequence

   -  Each configuration option within the group is also a block sequence made of mapping nodes, each with key:value pair.